Yoga Asanas for Common Ailments

 Hitting the yoga mat can help ease, and in some cases, completely eradicate many common health conditions.
-If you are experiencing any of the symptoms below, try these yoga postures to help alleviate these problems before turning to prescription meds (which often make things worse in the long run).
+If you are experiencing any of the symptoms below, try these yoga postures to help alleviate these problems before turning to or as a complement to your prescription meds (which often make things worse in the long run).

 There's definitely something to the "happy yogi."
 A study from Boston University School of Medicine and McLean Hospital found that people who did one hour of asanas — a sequence of standing, sitting, balancing and lying down — raised their levels of the brain chemical GABA by 27 percent (low levels are linked with depression).

 - Mountain pose (with arms overhead)

 If there’s one thing I recommend to all my clients for back pain, it’s the cobra series in yoga.
 They involve lying on the floor and lifting your arms, legs, feet and chest in different sequences.
 This not only is a great way to create mega strength in your back muscles, but also to counteract the hours spent in a seated position.